raisal-hind/ANPR/README.md

  4.get installed with packages like numpy, pandas, matplotlib, opencv, easyocr and tensorflow on jupyter.

- 5.commands to install packages: pip install numpy pip install pandas pip install matplotlib pip install opencv-python (or) pip install cv2 pip install easyocr pip install tensorflow
+ 5.commands to install packages:

+ pip install numpy

+ pip install pandas

+ pip install matplotlib

+ pip install opencv-python (or) pip install cv2

+ pip install easyocr

+ pip install tensorflow

+ just copy & paste the commands on jupyter notebook and run one by one

 steps to be followed: